ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/update-migration-guides/migration-guides/migration-guide-alpha.14.4-to-alpha.14.5.md

 **Here are the major changes:**

-- Add Graphql Query For The Current User
+- 添加 Graphql Query For The Current User
 - Fix on GraphQL query relation data
 - Update documentation and translations